fleetdm/fleet/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge.md

 When macOS 12.5 gets released, we'll be able to see how fast the update gets deployed to our laptops and tweak our Nudge configuration.

-Next, we'll use [BeyondCorp Enterprise](https://cloud.google.com/beyondcorp-enterprise) to require an up-to-date version of macOS required to access some cloud applications.
+Next, we'll use [BeyondCorp Enterprise](https://cloud.google.com/beyondcorp-enterprise) to require an up-to-date version of macOS to access some cloud applications.
 Once we have done this, we'll publish configurations in our handbook and a blog post on how we did it.

 Feel free to drop in our [#Fleet](https://fleetdm.com/slack) Slack Channel to discuss anything security-related with us!